zywkloo/Shopify/README.md

 # Forked from jpeng06

 Jan 20
-* Did some UI constraint excercises on launching page.
+* Reset UI constraints and changed elements on launching page.

 Jan 21
 * modified the icon.